THE DOVER WAR MEMORIAL PROJECT

 Draper, A. R. O.

 Arthur Reginald Olley Draper, was a Lieutenant (Quartermaster) in the 18th battalion of the Northumberland Fusiliers.
-He died of wounds on 16th April 1918, and is commemorated on the Ploegsteert Memorial in .
+He died of wounds on 16th April 1918, and is commemorated on the Ploegsteert Memorial in Belgium, Panel 2.

-Born in Walmer, he was the son of Richard Drew, from Mill Lane, Deal, and in 1908, in Canterbury, he had married Emma Amelia Whiddett.
-She lived at 42 Devonshire Road with their three children, and later remarried to become Mrs Hammond.
+Born in Walmer, Edwin was the son of Richard Drew, from Mill Lane, Deal, and in 1908, in Canterbury, he had married Emma Amelia Whiddett, born on 3 December 1885.
+She lived at 42 Devonshire Road with their three children, Edwin, born in 1910, Phyllis, in 1911, and Marjorie, on 15 April 1913.

-One daughter was born after her father died, and seven months later her mother was mourning her too.
-Little Josephine died on 6th June 1916, and was buried at St James, in the nonconformist section.
+Another daughter was born after her father died, and seven months later her mother was mourning her too.
+Little Josephine died on 6 June 1916, and was buried at St James, in the nonconformist section.
 Adjutant Waters of the Salvation Army officiated, and her mother, along with her uncle and aunts, attended.
 Her mother laid a wreath from "Mamma, sisters and brothers".
+A further daughter, Bessie Emily, was born on 12 January 1918.

 JS Dunbar, courtesy Dover ExpressDunbar, J. S.

-John Sinclair Dunbar, 2171, was a Private in the Northumberland Fusiliers, "F" company, 1st battalion.
-Before he enlisted he worked as a Trimmer 1 on the cross-channel steamer "Queen".
-He was killed in action on 27th October 1914, aged 35, and is commemorated on the Le Touret memorial in France.
+John Sinclair (or St Clair) Dunbar, 2171, was a Private in the Northumberland Fusiliers, "F" company, 1st battalion.
+Before the war he worked as a Trimmer 1 on the cross-channel steamer "Queen", and was called up as a Reservist.
+He was killed in action on 27 October 1914, and is commemorated on the Le Touret memorial in France.

-The following "In Memoriam", announcement appeared in the Dover Express.
+"In Memoriam" announcements appeared in the Dover Express:

 "In loving memory of my dear husband Jon Sinclair Dunbar, who fell in action October 27th, 1914, aged 26 years.